- Renaming your PC allows you to identify it easier on the network, or in case you want to send files to it by using another Bluetooth device.

 - You can easily rename your PC by accessing the Settings application, but there are a few other methods available as well.

 - Depending on your level of proficiency, you might find it easier to perform the change by using the Command Prompt.

 Customizing your digital environment should be a must in your day-to-day work actions.
-You can do it in various ways, but today we’re going to show how to easily rename your Windows 11 PC.
+You can do it in various ways, but today, we will show how to quickly rename your Windows 11 PC.

 It seems like many users are concerned about this aspect, so we prepared 5 accessible options that will take no more than a few seconds.

-Because renaming your computer is recommended, let’s take a look at some valuable reasons about why to do that.
+Because renaming your computer is recommended, let’s look at some valuable reasons.

-Why should I rename my PC in Windows 11?
+Why should I rename my Windows 11 PC?

-- Customize your digital workplace – Firstly, in case of renaming your Windows 11 PC, you’ll personalize the digital environment, making your device easier to identify if you use multiple computers with your Microsoft account.
+- Customize your digital workplace – Firstly, when renaming your Windows 11 PC, you’ll personalize the digital environment, making your device easier to identify if you use multiple computers with your Microsoft account.

-- Use certain Internet service providers – Note that some ISPs require using a specific computer name so they can identify your PC, then validate your account.
-In case the Internet Service Provider requires a specific title, do not change the name they give you.
+- Use certain Internet service providers – Note that some ISPs require using a specific computer name to identify your PC, and then validate your account.
+If the Internet Service Provider requires a specific title, do not change the name they give you.

 How can I rename my PC in Windows 11?